ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 no longer in the US.
 Emigrating simulants should also have their address attribute removed, and they should terminate employment.
-In the future, we may want to sample some of these simulants for re-entry in the immigration component, but for now they will remain outside the US permanently.
+In the future, we may want some of these simulants to continue employment in the US or re-enter through the immigration component, but for now they will remain unemployed and outside the US permanently.

 Household moves
 '''''''''''''''